WojciechCendrzak/blog/src/content/tagged-template-literal-in-table-jest-testing.md

 Let's add some numbers.
 Who don't like to add numbers?

-All source code you can find here.
-(TODO:)
+All source code you can find [here](https://github.com/WojciechCendrzak/tagged-emplate-iteral-jest-tests).

 ### Stage 1. create a test first